Faculty

 • Assistant Professor

-• Departments of Biomedical Engineering and Surgery
+• Departments of Biomedical Engineering

 Research Interests: Research Interests: Our research group is dedicated to the engineering of immune cells using biocompatible nanomaterials.
 One of our primary objectives is to amplify the efficacy of current cancer immunotherapies by enabling real-time, non-invasive, and continuous tracking of these engineered immune cells in vivo.
 Within the framework of cell-based immunotherapy, we strive to provide comprehensive insights into the location and functionality of immune cells in clinically relevant settings.